Arivald8/FUYL-Tower-Python-API-Wrapper/README.md

     "alarm": 0
 }
 ```
-If a Door is jammed closed but commanded to open, an attempt will be
+If a door is jammed closed but commanded to open, an attempt will be
 made to release the lock at increasing time intervals (to limit lock
 heating and damage) until a time limit (of approx. 40 seconds) expires,
 at which point the alarm condition will be asserted and no further